voucherifyio/sdk-java-openapi-based/docs/CustomersApi.md

     CustomersApi apiInstance = new CustomersApi(defaultClient);
     String customerId = "customerId_example"; // String | A Voucherify customer's `id` or source ID of the customer who performed the activities.
-    Integer limit = 56; // Integer | A limit on the number of objects to be returned.
-Limit can range between 1 and 100 items.
+    Integer limit = 56; // Integer | Limits the number of objects to be returned.
+The limit can range between 1 and 100 items.
+If no limit is set, it returns 10 items.
-    ParameterOrder order = ParameterOrder.fromValue("created_at"); // ParameterOrder | Sorts the results using one of the filtering options, where the dash `-` preceding a sorting option means sorting in a descending order.
-    OffsetDateTime startingAfter = OffsetDateTime.now(); // OffsetDateTime | A cursor for use in pagination. `starting_after` is a date-time value that defines your place in the list based on `created_at` property from the activity object.
-For instance, if you make a list request and receive 100 objects, ending with an object created at `2020-05-24T13:43:09.024Z`, your subsequent call can include `starting_after=2020-05-24T13:43:09.024Z` in order to fetch the next page of the list.
+    ParameterOrderCreatedAt order = ParameterOrderCreatedAt.fromValue("created_at"); // ParameterOrderCreatedAt | Apply this filter to order the events according the date and time when it was created.
-    String startingAfterId = "startingAfterId_example"; // String | By applying this filter value, you will get events starting after an event with the given ID.
+    String startingAfterId = "startingAfterId_example"; // String | A cursor for pagination.
+It retrieves the results starting after the given ID.
-    ParameterCampaignType campaignType = ParameterCampaignType.fromValue("PROMOTION"); // ParameterCampaignType | Through this parameter you can control a type of campaign by which Voucherify will filter related customer's activity.
-API will return only records related to that given type.
-Allowed values: DISCOUNT_COUPONS, REFERRAL_PROGRAM, GIFT_VOUCHERS, PROMOTION, LOYALTY_PROGRAM
-    String campaignId = "campaignId_example"; // String | By applying this parameter you request only events related to specific campaign identified by its ID.
-    String productId = "productId_example"; // String | By applying this parameter you request only events related to specific product identified by its ID.
-    OffsetDateTime startDate = OffsetDateTime.now(); // OffsetDateTime | Timestamp representing the date and time which results must end on.
+    OffsetDateTime startDate = OffsetDateTime.now(); // OffsetDateTime | Timestamp representing the date and time which results must begin on.
 Represented in ISO 8601 format.
     OffsetDateTime endDate = OffsetDateTime.now(); // OffsetDateTime | Timestamp representing the date and time which results must end on.
-Represented in ISO 8601 format. try {
+Represented in ISO 8601 format.
+    String campaignId = "campaignId_example"; // String | Requests only events related to specific campaign identified by its ID.
+    ParameterCampaignType campaignType = ParameterCampaignType.fromValue("PROMOTION"); // ParameterCampaignType | Filters related customer's activity for the selected campaign types.
+Allowed values:  `DISCOUNT_COUPONS`, `REFERRAL_PROGRAM`, `GIFT_VOUCHERS`, `PROMOTION`, `LOYALTY_PROGRAM`.
+    ParameterCategory category = ParameterCategory.fromValue("ACTION"); // ParameterCategory | Filters activities for actions or effects.
+Allowed values:  `ACTION`, `EFFECT`.
+    ParameterCustomerEvent type = ParameterCustomerEvent.fromValue("customer.confirmed"); // ParameterCustomerEvent | Event name of the customer event.
+    try {
-      CustomersActivitiesListResponseBody result = apiInstance.listCustomerActivities(customerId, limit, order, startingAfter, startingAfterId, campaignType, campaignId, productId, startDate, endDate);
+      CustomersActivityListResponseBody result = apiInstance.listCustomerActivity(customerId, limit, order, startingAfterId, startDate, endDate, campaignId, campaignType, category, type);
       System.out.println(result);
     } catch (ApiException e) {
-      System.err.println("Exception when calling CustomersApi#listCustomerActivities");
+      System.err.println("Exception when calling CustomersApi#listCustomerActivity");
       System.err.println("Status code: " + e.getCode());
       System.err.println("Reason: " + e.getResponseBody());
       System.err.println("Response headers: " + e.getResponseHeaders());